NCAS-CMS/cfa-conventions/source/cfa.md

 fragments.
 Each fragment is stored in the same dataset and spans half of the aggregated `time` dimension and the whole of the `latitude` and `longitude` dimensions, but does not span the size 1 `level` dimension.
-As there are no external files, the `file` and `format` variables both contain missing data.
+As there are no external files, the `file` variable contains only missing values, and therefore the `format` variable may also be a scalar missing value.
 The fragments and aggregation definition variables in this case are stored in a child group called `aggregation`.
 The `temp2` fragment has different but equivalent units to the aggregation variable.*